marcodermatt/scion/doc/dev/design/FABRID.rst

 - MPLS
     Routers need to be aware of the supported policy indices and the corresponding MPLS config they need to apply to packets to enforce the policy in the internal network.
+    Different MPLS labels can be applied for the same policy, depending on the traversed connections.
+    The map key therefore includes both the policy index and the connection points.
     Routers periodically fetch this map from the control service.
     A hash of the MPLS map is maintained, such that routers only have to update if their hash differs from the one at the control service.
 - Remote policy cache